manuelmusngi/options-portfolio-risk-hedging-natural-gas/README.md

 #### Options-Based Portfolio Risk Hedging for Natural Gas

 This project is an exercise on a research-grade Options Strategies hedging implementation in Henry Hub Natural Gas portfolio.
-In this project, I provided two implementation considerations, one Python-based while the other in C++ based structure.
+In this project, I provided two implementation considerations, one Python-based, while the other, a C++ based structure.

 >📄 **Research Paper Reference:** Lai, S., Qiu, J., & Tao, Y. (2022).
 Option-based portfolio risk hedging strategy for gas generator based on mean-variance utility model. *Energy Conversion and Economics*, 3(1), 20–30.
 DOI: [10.1049/enc2.12036](https://doi.org/10.1049/enc2.12036)